gertjanburghouts/gertjanburghouts.github.io/_posts/2021-03-04-anomalies.md

 <!--more-->

-In the image above, in the lower-right shows the strongest inlier.
+In the image above, the lower-right shows the strongest inlier.
 Correct, because it is a very standard image of a car.
 The image in the upper-right shows the weakest inlier.
 Understandable, it is a very deviating image of a car, because there is a cow in front of it.
 The image in the lower-left shows the weakest outlier.
 This is funny: there is a car behind it, so it looks a lot like the inliers.
 The image in the upper-left shows the strongest outlier.
 That makes sense, because this image is indeed very different from a car: a bicycle covered in snow.